eustasy/Phoenix/README.md

 2. Upload all the `.php` files to your server.
 4. Load `admin.php` in your browser and run the `Setup` option.
 5. Delete `admin.php` from your server.

-## Misc Credits:
-The project icon is (to my knowledge) licensed under the Creative Commons, Attribution-Noncommercial-No Derivative Works 3.0.
-Whomever designed it, feel free to contact me and I will give appropriate credit to said person.